 The Directive distinguishes between domestic and cross-border representative actions.
 In a cross-border action, a qualified entity brings an action in a member state other than that in which it has been designated.
 There are separate criteria for qualified entities to meet for cross-border actions – in particular, they must be financially sound and stable and non-profit making, in addition to having a legitimate interest in protecting consumers’ interests.

-Through this mechanism of cross-border actions, the Directive significantly extends the former limited scope of collective redress in the EU, by allowing actions to be brought which are not confined to a particular member state.
+Through this mechanism of cross-border actions, the Directive significantly extends the formerly limited scope of collective redress in the EU, by allowing actions to be brought which are not confined to a particular member state.
 Given the interconnectivity of the EU market, it is likely that such unprecedented cross-border collective redress actions will be brought in the future.
 It is also likely that qualified entities from different member states will compete with each other, given their unfettered ability to do so under the regime’s cross-border mechanisms.

 Proliferation of actions